IgorLipovac/bioinfo-consensus/README.md

 You can also try with example files given in test_1, test_2 and test_3 folders.

-For some testing purposes we used scripts from: https://github.com/vzupanovic/skripte
+For some testing purposes we used scripts from: https://github.com/vzupanovic/skripte<br/>

-More about the algorithm, results and program itself - see documentation (coming soon)!
+More about the algorithm, results and program itself - see documentation (coming soon)!<br/>

-And also - please support our friends:
+And also - please support our friends:<br/>
 [#24hBioInfo](https://www.facebook.com/24hprojectchallenge "Check out the construction of this awesome project!")